A KL-regularization Framework for Learning to Plan with Adaptive Priors: Method

 As in prior methods, we can train this adaptive prior by either minimizing the reverse KL-divergence:

 or, as a straightforward alternative, the forward KL divergence:

-Note that this choice comes with no loss of generality when the adaptive prior results from minimizing~\ref{eq:rkl_loss}.
-Exclusively minimizing the reverse KL divergence between the learned sampling policy and the adaptive prior policy still recovers the policy update from~\cite{wang2025bootstrapped} since both sampling and adaptive prior policies are unimodal Gaussian distributions, and minimizing the forward KL divergence imitates the latter exactly.
+Note that this choice comes with no loss of generality when the adaptive prior results from minimizing~\ref{eq:rkl_loss} (see Appendix~\ref{app:prior_analysis}).
+Exclusively minimizing the reverse KL divergence between the learned sampling policy and the adaptive prior policy still recovers the policy update from~\cite{wang2025bootstrapped} since both sampling and adaptive prior policies are unimodal Gaussian distributions, and minimizing the reverse KL divergence imitates the latter exactly.
 Also note that choosing a prior that minimizes the reverse KL-divergence (Equation~\ref{eq:rkl_loss}) will bias the sampling policy towards distributions that match one of the modes of the planning policy distribution, accelerating convergence but hurting exploration.
-Meanwhile, choosing priors minimizing the forward KL-divergence (Equation~\ref{eq:fkl_loss}) will bias the policy towards a Gaussian distribution that includes the support of all sampled planning distributions, enhancing exploration but delaying convergence.
-Further details on how the adaptive prior policy is trained are included in Appendix~\ref{app:implementation_details}.
+Meanwhile, choosing priors that minimize the forward KL-divergence (Equation~\ref{eq:fkl_loss}) will bias the policy towards a Gaussian distribution that encompasses the support of all sampled planning distributions, thereby enhancing exploration but delaying convergence.
+Further details on training the adaptive prior are included in Appendix~\ref{app:implementation_details}.